nistath/airconditionals/README.md

 * Minimizing energy consumption
 * Data collection through APIs and building blueprints (sensors)
 * Retrains and adapts to user feedback

+### Running the backend server and Dashboard
+In one terminal run `cd backend && node index.js`.
+In another start the dashboards using `cd q_ui && node index.js`.

+They should both be running in localhost and you can visit the dashboard from your browser in the URL given to you by node.

+### Adding the custom ESP32 IoT Sensor
+Download Arduino IDE and adafruit sensor libraries.
+Open `endopoint.ino` in the Arduino IDE
+Hit `Upload` after connecting ESP32